 Zelos Abyss 3

-Yes, you can get a 3,000m water-resistant dive watch for well under $1,000 — but probably only from the Hong Kong-based Zelos.
+Yes, you can get a 3,000m water-resistant dive watch for well under $1,000 — but probably only from the Singapore-based Zelos.
 With sapphire crystals, ceramic bezel inserts and Swiss Sellita automatic movements, many variants also have features rarely found at this price level, such as meteorite dials and bronze cases.
 Zelos offers serious depth ratings even for much higher-end watches, as well as objectively impressive value.

 Rolex Deep Sea Sea Dweller